polydeuces32/vectorquant-streamlit/README.md

 ---

-**🎉 Ready to deploy?
+**Ready to deploy?
 Your professional VectorQuant Live Crypto Dashboard is production-ready!**